altsheets/chaincountdown/docker/README.md

 # docker related

 ## Dockerfile
-contains all instructions for building the 452MB image 'altsheets/chaincountdown'
+The [Dockerfile](../Dockerfile) contains all instructions for building the 452MB image 'altsheets/chaincountdown'

 ## dockerbuild.sh for altsheets/chaincountdown
-This creates folder dockerCCD (if not exist), cd's into it, wget's the Dockerfile, builds the image, and starts the container.
+[dockerbuild.sh](dockerbuild.sh) creates folder dockerCCD (if not exist), cd's into it, wget's the Dockerfile, builds the image, and starts the container.

     rm -f dockerbuild.sh* dockerCCD/dockercheatsheet.txt*
     wget wget https://raw.githubusercontent.com/altsheets/chaincountdown/master/docker/dockerbuild.sh